 Program and other public/private programs.
 Membership includes no more than two RACC

-board members, the RACC designee on the Design Commission, and 6-8 arts professionals who
+board members, the RACC designee on the City of Portland’s Design Commission, and 6-8 arts professionals including

 visual arts.
 Members serve 3-year terms with one 18-month appointment reserved, when